-Batching is the process of measuring concrete mix ingredients by either mass or volume and introducing them into the mixer.
+Batching is the process of measuring concrete mix ingredients by either mass or volume and introducing them into the mixer9.
 Concrete batching can be characterized by the order of loading the constituents into the mixer and the duration of the loading period.
 The loading period is extended from the time when the first constituent is introduced in the mixer to when all the constituents are in the mixer.
-ASTM C 94 and AASHTO M 157 require batching to be done by mass rather than by volume.
-Volumetric method (ASTM C 685 or ASASHTO M 241) is used for batching concrete in a continuous mixer.
+ASTM C 9470 and AASHTO M 15771 require batching to be done by mass rather than by volume.
+Volumetric method (ASTM C 68572 or ASASHTO M 24173) is used for batching concrete in a continuous mixer9.

-RILEM (Réunion Internationale des Laboratoires d'Essais et de Recherches sur les Matériaux et les Constructions) divides the loading period into two parts: dry mixing and wet mixing.
+RILEM74 (Réunion Internationale des Laboratoires d'Essais et de Recherches sur les Matériaux et les Constructions) divides the loading period into two parts: dry mixing and wet mixing.
 Dry mixing is the mixing that occurs during loading but before water is introduced.
 Wet mixing is the mixing after or while water is being introduced, but still during mixing.
 The loading period is important because some of the concrete properties will depend on the order in which the constituents are introduced in the mixer.
-It is well known that the delayed addition of high range water reducing admixture leads to a better dispersion of cement.
+It is well known that the delayed addition of high range water-reducing admixture leads to a better dispersion of cement^{25,27}.

-Specifications generally require the following batching delivery tolerances: cementitious material $\pm 1\%$ by weight, aggregates $\pm 2\%$ by weight, water $\pm 1\%$ by weight (or volume at central mix plants only), and admixtures $\pm 3\%$ by weight (or volume $\pm 1$ ounce (30 milliliters), whichever is greater).
+Specifications generally require the following batching delivery tolerances: cementitious material \pm 1% by weight, aggregates \pm 2% by weight, water \pm 1% by weight (or volume at central mix plants only), and admixtures \pm 3% by weight (or volume \pm 1 ounce (30 milliliters), whichever is greater)^{9,75}.